 Load a currency conversion app onto your phone (for example XE) and set up all the foreign currencies you need while travelling.
 These apps show you wholesale foreign exchange rates which will allow you to check whether an offered foreign exchange rate is appropriate.
 Foreign exchange bureaus in particular often charge exorbitant FX spreads to the unwary traveller.
 Always check the rates before you change money!

 Foreign exchange can be a minefield.
 So, if any of the information provided (above or in any of our other guides) doesn’t make sense please don’t hesitate and send us a comment below or an email.

 What travel money tips can you share?

-We are not experts when it comes to travel money tips so we love to hear from our readers about how they save money when travelling – whether it be a credit card tip or where to exchange money.
-Send us an email and let us know.
+I am no expert when it comes to travel money tips so I would love to hear from our readers about how they save money when travelling – whether it be a credit card tip or where to exchange money.